 Yeah, I know it looks pretty rough, haha.

 Once the paint was dry I sanded over my board, focusing on some areas more than others.
-This is why I love sandpaper, it will give the mountains a distressed look and won’t matter that they don’t look perfect.
+This is why I love sandpaper, it will give the mountains a distressed look and it won’t matter that they don’t look perfect.

 I think I used 220 grit sandpaper.
 You don’t want to completely remove the paint but want to scrape away some of it.
 But don’t worry if you accidentally over-sand because you can always go back in with more paint, then lightly sand the board again until you get the look you want.